The London Interview

 GB: My Analyst tells me so.

 JL: I would agree.

-GB: do believe in a discernable right and wrong?
+GB: Do you believe in a discernable right and wrong?

-GB: now I know who i’m speaking with. let’s switch back to dandelion’s drooping on a June petal in Winter – while the Queen waits.
+GB: Now I know whom I’m speaking with.
+Let’s switch back to dandelions drooping on a June petal in Winter – while the Queen waits.

 JL: Mr. Dent, please.